The information you will be accessing is provided by another organization or vendor. If you do not intend to leave our site, close this message.

 - Quantity limits: Certain drugs, such as opioids, will have limits on the number of doses and/or refills that your insurer will cover.

-Your formulary guide will tell you which drugs require step therapy, prior authorization and quantity limits.
+Your plan's drug list (formulary) will tell you which drugs require step therapy, prior authorization and quantity limits.
 If your medication falls into any of these categories, you may need to take action before the plan will cover the drug.
 Check with your doctor about your options.

 How can I maximize my prescription drug benefits?